dinhinfotech/Bioinformatics/README.md

 **Data**

 There are different sub-folders in the Data folder which contain the data used for different experimental setting in the paper.
-Besides, you can find the test data in the "test_data" sub-folder which is used for a quick run test.
+Besides, you can find the test data in the "test_data" sub-folder which is used for a quick test run.

 **How to run DiGI**